Arskan17/agregore-browser/Report Agregore-browser Issue#227.md

 GitHub Spaces, which successfully set up all the dependencies.
 However, I was unable to push to my branch due to a persistent `git error: failed to push some refs to remote`.
-As a workaround, I decided to use Docker, which, despite taking some time to set up, eventually allowed me to work smoothly.
+As a workaround, I decided to use `Docker`, which, despite taking some time to set up, eventually allowed me to work smoothly.

 ## Issue Resolution